 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Tennant Company reported total greenhouse gas emissions of approximately 719,349,000 kg CO2e.
-This figure includes emissions from all three scopes: Scope 1 emissions were about 21,802,000 kg CO2e, Scope 2 emissions totalled approximately 8,370,000 kg CO2e, and Scope 3 emissions accounted for around 696,710,000 kg CO2e.
-Tennant has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2040, using 2021 as the baseline year.
-The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 45% by 2030, and to cut Scope 3 emissions from the use of sold products by the same percentage within the same timeframe.
-For the long term, Tennant aims for a 90% reduction in both Scope 1 and 2 emissions, as well as Scope 3 emissions from purchased goods and services and the use of sold products, also by 2040.
-These commitments align with industry standards and reflect Tennant's dedication to sustainability and climate action, positioning the company as a responsible leader in the electrical equipment and machinery sector.
+In 2023, Tennant Company reported total greenhouse gas emissions of approximately 719,349,000 kg CO2e, with emissions distributed across various scopes: 21,802,000 kg CO2e (Scope 1), 8,370,000 kg CO2e (Scope 2), and 696,710,000 kg CO2e (Scope 3).
+The company has set ambitious climate commitments, aiming for net-zero emissions across its entire value chain by 2040, using 2021 as the baseline year.
+Tennant's near-term targets include a 45% reduction in absolute Scope 1 and 2 emissions by 2030, alongside a similar 45% reduction in Scope 3 emissions from the use of sold products.
+For the long term, the company aims for a 90% reduction in both Scope 1 and 2 emissions, as well as Scope 3 emissions related to purchased goods and services and the use of sold products, by 2040.
+These commitments align with the Science Based Targets initiative (SBTi) and reflect Tennant's dedication to addressing climate change through significant emission reductions and sustainable practices.

 Access structured emissions data, company-specific emission factors, and source documents